 The independent research firm Edelman Intelligence was commissioned by Upwork and Freelancers Union to study the U.S. freelance workforce; this study is now in its fourth annual iteration.
 A survey of 6,000 U.S. adults who have done paid work in the past 12 months was administered online.
 Findings suggest that 54 percent respondents (comprised of both freelancers and non-freelancers) lack confidence that the kind of work they do currently will still be around in the next twenty years ("Freelancing in America, 2017").
-"Freelancers and non-freelancers and non-freelancers, which includes access to affordable healthcare, debt and ability to save" (Ibid.).
+"Freelancers and non-freelancers share most of the same list of top concerns, which includes access to affordable healthcare, debt and ability to save" (Ibid.).